Amadeo I of Spain: Later life

 Completely disgusted, the ex-monarch left Spain and returned to Italy, where he resumed the title of Duke of Aosta.
 The First Spanish Republic lasted less than two years, and in November 1874 Alfonso XII, the son of Isabella II, was proclaimed king, with Antonio Cánovas del Castillo, Spanish intermittent prime minister from 1873 until his assassination in 1897, briefly serving as regent.

 Amadeo married his first wife, Maria Vittoria dal Pozzo, on 30 May 1867, with whom he had three sons; Prince Emanuele Filiberto, Duke of Aosta, Prince Vittorio Emanuele, Count of Turin, and Prince Luigi Amedeo, Duke of the Abruzzi.
 She died on 8 November 1876.
-On 11 September 1888, he married his French niece, Princess Maria Letizia Bonaparte, Duchess of Aosta (20 November 1866 – 25 October 1926), daughter of his sister Maria Clotilde and of Prince Napoléon Bonaparte, a nephew of Napoleon I. They had one child, Umberto (1889–1918), who died of the Spanish flu during the First World War, predeceasing all three of his stepbrothers.
+On 11 September 1888, he married his French niece, Princess Maria Letizia Bonaparte, Duchess of Aosta (20 November 1866 – 25 October 1926), daughter of his sister Maria Clotilde and of Prince Napoléon Bonaparte, a nephew of Napoleon I. They had one child, Umberto (1889–1918), who died of the Spanish flu during the First World War, predeceasing all three of his half-brothers.

 Amadeo remained in Turin until his death on 18 January 1890.
 His friend Puccini composed the famous elegy for string quartet Crisantemi in his memory.

 Legacy

-The municipality of Amadeo, in the province of Cavite, in the Philippines, which was a colony of Spain, was named after Amadeo I when it was established on 15 July 1872, during his reign.
+The Philippine municipality of Amadeo, in the province of Cavite, was named after Amadeo I when it was established during his reign by Governor-General Rafael Izquierdo y Gutiérrez on 15 July 1872.
+At the time, the Philippines was a colony of Spain, forming part of the Spanish East Indies as the Captaincy General of the Philippines.

 A large salt lake, Lake Amadeus, and the subsequently-named Amadeus Basin, where it lies in central Australia, is also named after Amadeo I by the explorer Ernest Giles, who was the first European to encounter the lake, in 1872.